augupta/React/README.md

 npx- execute without installing

 # functional components vs class components
-functional components- stateless, now can write with state also, componentdidmount doesnt work, can use props, no use of render method, class components - statefull, make use of ES6 class, extends, can use state & props, and lifecycle methods, use render(){}
+functional components- stateless prev, now can write with state also, componentdidmount doesnt work, can use props, no use of render method, class components - statefull, make use of ES6 class, extends, can use state & props, and lifecycle methods, use render(){}

 # Modern way of writing React : Functions with Hooks : function(props, state){}
 # Older way : Class

 # whenever using {} under return statement, it means bracket needs js variable which could be EX: this.state.name

+# props vs state
+props get passed to component
+props are immutable
+this.props.name in class components props.name in functional components

+state is managed within a component states can be changed states can be used in functional components

 #